aviolaine/programmatic-application-manipulation/README.md

 ## Installing
 ##### For Windows scripts:
+Confirmed to work on Windows 10.

 Make sure that you are using a Windows computer.
-Preferably use a Windows 10 computer; it is where the code was compiled successfully originally.
 To compile the scripts, make sure g++ is installed, then run 'make' in any directory to create the executables.

 ##### For Unix scripts:
+Confirmed to work on Ubuntu.

 On debian/ubuntu run:

     sudo apt-get install xdotool